Shyam-Chen/Micro-Fullstack/README.md

 # Micro Fullstack

-:maple_leaf: ECMAScript Microservices Development: Build, test, deploy, and scale microservices in ECMAScript.
+:maple_leaf: **ECMAScript Microservices Development**: Build, test, deploy, and scale microservices in ECMAScript.

 Here's how to make microservices development quick and easy: